flyntwp/flynt/docs/getting-started/basic-module.md

       | Made with love by Flynt.
 ```

 Voilá!
 Check out the front-end of your site and admire your template in all its glory.

+---

+## Next Steps

 In the next section we will tackle making this content dynamic - adding user-editable content fields and manipulating this data before passing it to the view.

 **[Go to Section Two](dynamic-module.md)**